The baby name Elora has crossed oceans and worlds of fantasy to arrive in the US Top 500 – and it just keeps on climbing.

 The movie wasn’t exactly a hit when it was first released.
 Critics weren’t sure what to make of it.
 But it received two Academy Award nominations, performed well internationally, and slowly became a cult classic.
 Chances are that – even if you haven’t seen the movie beginning to end – Willow seems familiar.

-A television series based on the film is expected to premiere on Disney+ in 2022.
-This new Willow will surely introduce the name to a whole new generation of parents.
-But this time, it won’t feel completely new.
+A television series based on the film is premiered on Disney+ in 2022.
+This new Willow introduced the name to a whole new generation of parents.
+But this time, it didn’t feel completely new.
+From the 20th to the 21st centuries, Elora grew up.
+Ellie Bamber played the future queen, in hiding as a kitchen maid named Dove in the new series.

 There’s also an Elora on Reservation Dogs, the FX/Hulu comedy about a group of teenagers growing up on an Oklahoma reservation.
 The kids are intent on moving to California.
 It succeeds on its own merits, but it’s also noteworthy as the first television series featuring all indigenous writers and directors, as well as a mostly-indigenous cast.